lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 .. note::
     Note that the third label in the file name :file:`[ScoGle_Eng_GB]` remains **“Eng”**, as this refers to the language in which the LSBQe is presented, which in this case is still English.

-    See `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/tutorials/localisation-translations.html>`_ for details on file naming and ISO codes.
+    See :ref:`localisation` for more details on file naming and ISO codes.

 Excludable Questions
 --------------------

-The LSBQe allows users to include or exclude certain questions depending on the nature of the language communities to be researched (see Breit et al. 2023 for details on the rationale behind these choices).
+The LSBQe allows users to include or exclude certain questions depending on the nature of the language communities to be researched
+(see Breit et al. 2023 for details on the rationale behind these choices).

 Below you’ll find instructions on which questions allow this option and how to go about excluding them.